Svictor56/nmap-telegram/README.md

 if __name__ == "__main__":
     notify_changes()
 ```
-Explanation of the notify_changes.py Script
+Explanation of the ``notify_changes.py`` Script
-  send_telegram_message: Sends a text message to the specified Telegram chat.
+  ``send_telegram_message``: Sends a text message to the specified Telegram chat.
-  notify_changes: Reads changes.log and sends its content to Telegram.
+  ``notify_changes``: Reads changes.log and sends its content to Telegram.

 Usage Instructions
-  Populate TARGET_FILE with IP addresses or networks for scanning.
+  1. Populate TARGET_FILE with IP addresses or networks for scanning.
-  Set up a cron job to run scan.sh daily.
+  2. Set up a cron job to run scan.sh daily.
-  Add your Telegram token and chat ID in TELEGRAM_TOKEN and TELEGRAM_CHAT_ID in the Python script.
+  3. Add your Telegram token and chat ID in TELEGRAM_TOKEN and TELEGRAM_CHAT_ID in the Python script.

   These scripts will help automate port monitoring and notify of any changes in open or closed ports on servers.

-  send_telegram_message: Sends a text message to the specified Telegram chat.
-  notify_changes: Reads changes.log and sends its content to Telegram.